 One-way travel insurance is a niche product with fewer provider options.
 Compare available cover below and contact providers directly to confirm one-way eligibility.

-New Zealand's most recognised travel insurance brand.
-Offers long-duration policies that may suit some one-way travellers.
-Contact directly to discuss options for trips without a fixed return date.
-Strong medical cover and 24/7 emergency assistance.
+Cover-More offers long-duration travel insurance policies that may suit some one-way travellers.
+Contact them directly to discuss options for trips without a fixed return date.
+Their online medical screening tool is useful if you have pre-existing conditions to declare before a permanent move.

 Long-duration policy options